gburghardt/module-slideshow/README.md

 - Custom transitions from one slide to the next
 - Transitions are available for the following JavaScript libraries:
   - jQuery (fade in/out, slide in/out)
-  - Mootools (fade in/out, slide in/out)
-  - Prototype (fade in/out, slide in/out)
-  - Dojo (fade in/out, slide in/out)
-  - YUI (fade in/out, slide in/out)
+  - Zepto (fade in/out, slide in/out)
 - Flexible markup structure.
 Currently two basic structures are supported, but additional structures can be supported by writing your own Slide class, as long as it supports the `Module.SlideshowModule.ISlide` interface.